-4.2 The issues identified around not having P&Ps/PCPs, failing to undertake CMRAs on all eight files reviewed, and not having a satisfactory way of assessing client and matter risk, failing to sufficiently scrutinise source of funds on four files and not obtaining appropriate identification and/or verification documentation on three files are serious AML failings, and the conduct had the potential to cause significant harm.
-The firm undertakes the majority of its work in scope of the MLRs
+4.2 The issues identified around not having no risk-sensitive CDD measures, not carrying out CMRAs and not establishing fully compliant PCPs are serious AML control environment failings, and the conduct had the potential to cause significant harm.
+The firm undertakes just over a quarter of its work in scope of the regulations, by way of conveyancing.

-Solicitors Regulation Authority

-2017, with over three quarters in the field of conveyancing.
 This had the potential to open up the firm to a significant amount of risk of being exploited by criminals.